xaur/notes/invdos.md

   - note that the story published timestamp is just 45 minutes since Last-Modified of the PDF
   - this is 2^8th day since Decred was notified of the vuln :tada:.
 Note that 64 is less than the 90 days disclosure delay adopted by Google Project Zero (if can call this a "standard", not sure)
   - 'High' in quotes of the title may indicate the professionalism of the journalist
+  - it carefully does not mention word "Decred" at all (as usual for CoinDesk), despite it was one of the few projects analyzed by the paper
+  - it does not mention that Khan was hunting for bugs in Decred for its bug bounty program, like ZDNet did

 ---